-Cinnamon Pancake Ingredients
+The Best Cinnamon Pancake Recipe

 - all-purpose flour: the flour of choice for these pancakes.
-You can also swap for a 1:1 gluten-free all-purpose flour.

-- salt: to enhance the other flavors.
+- salt: a small amount is used to enhance the other ingredient flavors.

 - milk: use regular or a non-dairy alternative.

-- melted butter: makes the pancakes moist and adds delicious buttery goodness.
+- melted butter: makes the pancakes moist.